teosoft123/project-x/README.md

     $ mvn clean install

 Your build will succeed build phase but fail at the test phase.
-Now you need to create two users and <add some content>.
+Now you need to create two users.

 ##### Adding test users and content #####